crakdelpol/clean-code/book/chapter17/Smells.md

 The ideal id for a source file to contain one, and only one, language.
 Realistically, we will probably have to use more than one.
 But we should take pains to minimize both the number and extent of extra languages in our source files.

 #### Obvious behavior is unimplemented
-Any function or class should implement the behaviors that another programmer could reasonably expect("The principle of Least Surprise").
+Any function or class should implement the behaviors that another programmer could reasonably expect("The principle of The Least Surprise").

 #### Incorrect behavior at the boundaries